Fabricio-191/youtube/README.md

   * Get comments from a video

 # Credits
+  * [ytdl-core](https://www.npmjs.com/package/ytdl-core) for the how to download a youtube video
   * [ytpl](https://www.npmjs.com/package/ytpl) for the bases and the how-to
   * [This](https://stackoverflow.com/questions/6903823/regex-for-youtube-id) stack overflow post for the regex to get videos ID's from URL's